mostafayahia/ThankYou/README.md

 ### Important:

-You have to set your youtube developer key in strings.xml file before running the app, please make sure it works without errors by using the following link: https://www.googleapis.com/youtube/v3/playlistItems?part=snippet&maxResults=50&playlistId=PLoagsPg26SY7YdytkX5rJhX3aFmbvaZRM&key=API-KEY
+1- You have to set your youtube developer key in strings.xml file before running the app, please make sure it works without errors by using the following link: https://www.googleapis.com/youtube/v3/playlistItems?part=snippet&maxResults=50&playlistId=PLoagsPg26SY7YdytkX5rJhX3aFmbvaZRM&key=API-KEY

+2- You have to set ga-trackingId in xml/global-tracker.xml